The Ultimate Guide to Social Media Marketing for Insurance Agents

 Benefits of Creating a LinkedIn Profile

 LinkedIn is a powerful tool to connect with individuals in your industry, as well as your community.
 Through your LinkedIn connections, you can meet potential new clients and continue to grow your Farm Bureau business.
-By actively building relationships with your LinkedIn connections, the possibility of being introduced to new people (and potential new clients) grows exponentially.

 Follow industry news sources and leaders and join groups to stay in the know.
 Staying connected to your industry also demonstrates that you care about what is happening in the field.